-- Base scenario, assuming current market conditions; this is the 'business as usual' situation; - 2.
-Stressed liquidity scenario, in which both liabilities and assets are stressed.
+- Base scenario, assuming current market conditions; this is the 'business as usual' situation; - Stressed liquidity scenario, in which both liabilities and assets are stressed.

 The stress scenario develops over a two-year period.
-Extreme withdrawals of liabilities occur as a result of an immediate major downgrade of both Aegon Nederland's long term financial health and short term credit rating.
+Extreme withdrawals of liabilities occur as a result of an immediate major downgrade of both Aegon Nederland's long term financial health and short-term credit rating.
 Furthermore, assets suffer an immediate capital market shock resulting in an inability to sell investments other than 'highly liquid' ones, over a one-year period.
-Assets and liabilities experience an instantaneous upwards shock to the risk free interest rate by 1.5 percentage points, which increases linearly to 3% after exactly one year.
-In addition, the value of non-highly liquid investments decreases further as a result of a credit spread shock of 1.5%.
+Assets and liabilities experience an instantaneous upwards shock to the risk-free interest rate by 1.5%-points, which increases linearly to 3%-points after exactly one year.
+In addition, the value of non-highly liquid investments decreases further as a result of a credit spread shock of 1.5%-points.

-In this scenario, available liquidity remains in excess of required liquidity over the entire two year period.
-The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2019, and the liquidity up to and including the end of 2021 after the occurrence of the stress scenario.
+In this scenario, available liquidity remains in excess of required liquidity over the entire two-year period.
+The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2020, and the liquidity up to and including the end of 2022 after the occurrence of the stress scenario.

-31 December 2019 31 December 2021 Stress scenario
+December 31, 2020 December 31, 2022 Stress scenario

-Available Liquidity 22,625 18,416 26,247
+Available Liquidity 18,580 15,441 30,620

-Required Liquidity 2,961 7,840 17,147
+Required Liquidity 1,477 9,173 17,687

-Excess Liquidity 19,664 10,576 9,101
+Excess Liquidity 17,103 6,268 12,933